JeCheeseSmith/Clash-of-ppdb-s/documentation/frontend/authentication.md

 When you click on the login button, the event handler "HandleLoginClick" is called.
 This event handler checks if a user already exists by calling the API.
 If the user exists, then the settlement ID (sid), which is returned by the API, is stored and navigation to the main page is initiated.
 If the login fails, the errormessage state is updated to inform the user of incorrect credentials, displayed alongside an exclamation icon.

-You can also log in by clicking on the Enter Button
+You can also log in by clicking on the Enter Button on your keyboard.

+If the game is accessed using a computer or laptop, the login page will be displayed.
+Otherwise, the user will receive a message indicating that their device is not compatible.
+Additionally, the appropriateness of the username is verified.

 # Sign-up page